KevinGooby/PastaPaste/README.md

 In progress!!

-This is an old working version of PastaPastse.
+This is an old working version of PastaPaste.
 There's a updated version at this [GitHub link](https://github.com/Kevinxygu/PastaPasteExtension)!